ietf-wg-keytrans/draft-protocol/draft-ietf-keytrans-protocol.md

 consistency proofs into a single batch proof.
 Recalling from the discussion in
 {{log-tree}},

-- Whenever the Transparency Log serves an inclusion proof for a leaf of the log tree, it provides the minimum set of head values from balanced subtrees that would allow the user to compute the root hash from the leaf's value.
+- Whenever the Transparency Log serves an inclusion proof for a leaf of the log tree, it provides the minimum set of head values from balanced subtrees that allow the user to compute the root value when combined with the leaf's value.
 - Whenever the Transparency Log serves a consistency proof, the user is expected to have retained the head values of the full subtrees of the previous version of the log.
-The Transparency Log provides the minimum set of head values from balanced subtrees that would allow the user to compute the root hash from their retained values.
+The Transparency Log provides the minimum set of head values from balanced subtrees that allow the user to compute the new root value when combined with the retained values.

-These two proof types are composed together as such: considering the leaf values which will be proved included, and any node values the user is understood to have retained, the Transparency Log provides the minimum set of head values from balanced subtrees that would allow the user to compute the root hash from the leaf and retained values.
+These two proof types are composed together as such: considering the leaf values which will be proved included, and any node values the user is understood to have retained, the Transparency Log provides the minimum set of head values from balanced subtrees that allows the user to compute the root value when combined with the leaf and retained values.
 This proof is encoded as follows:

 ~~~ tls-presentation
 opaque NodeValue[Hash.Nh];